Ebele21/Testing/README.md

 ### Deployment
 - **Integration with Weather Data APIs**: Integrated with weather data APIs such as OpenWeatherMap to fetch real-time weather information.
 This integration enhances the application's functionality by providing accurate weather forecasts and data.
-- **Render**: Utilized as the hosting platform for deploying the application.
-Render offers seamless deployment and scaling of web applications, providing reliability and performance.
+- **Vercel**: Utilized as the hosting platform for deploying the application.
+Vercel offers seamless deployment and scaling of web applications, providing reliability and performance.

 ## Installation